shylinux/intshell/README.md

 # intshell
-INTSHELL alias for in the shell, a plugin manager
+INTSHELL alias for in the shell, a plugin manager system

 ## Abort

-plug.sh allows you to...
+INTSHELL allows you to...

 - keep track of and configure your plugins right in the .ish/pluged/
 - install configured plugins (a.k.a. scripts/bundle)